US setting up $1.7B national network to track COVID-19 variants

 The Biden administration’s move comes as a variant known as B117, which first emerged in the United Kingdom, has become the predominant strain in the U.S. In hard-hit Michigan, the more transmissible mutation accounts for more than half the cases, according to CDC data.
 Vaccines are effective against the so-called U.K. variant, but other mutations circulating around the globe have shown resistance to currently available vaccines.

-“In order for us to even have the possibility of getting back to normal by the fall we need to massively scale up our genomic surveillance,” said Esther Krofah, who directs the Faster Cures initiative of the Milken Institute.
+“In order for us to even have the possibility of getting back to normal by the fall we need to massively scale up our genomic surveillance,” Esther Krofah, who directs the Faster Cures initiative of the Milken Institute, said.
 “It’s the insurance program that you need to have in place not just now, not just for COVID, but going forward for other pathogens of concern.”

 Genomic sequencing essentially involves mapping the DNA of an organism, the key to its unique features.
 It’s done by high-tech machines that can cost from several hundred thousand dollars to $1 million or more.
 Technicians trained to run the machines and computing capacity to support the whole process add to costs.
 Another hurdle is getting local, state and federal labs all working together.